 For example, in Spanish, you can put an emphasized subject at the end of a sentence.
 Check the example below:

 In Spanish, if we wanted to emphasize that it was John and not Samuel that kicked the ball, we can put John at the end of the sentence.
 When followed literally, the sentence would be “kicked the ball John”

-Like you noticed, the translation is not grammatically correct in English.
+As you noticed, the translation is not grammatically correct in English.

-The differences in verbs, syntax and gender require translators to have a keen ear to translate the message as intended for the audience.
+The differences in verbs, syntax, and gender require translators to have a keen ear to translate the message as intended for the audience.

-For translation services companies, English to Spanish translation projects should be given to translators with experience in the dialects of the audiences the content is meant for.
+For translation services companies, English-to-Spanish translation projects should be given to translators with experience in the dialects of the audiences the content is meant for.